 How’s a person to keep up?

-Read Blogs: Find and follow blogs, podcasts, and v-blogs of thought leaders and news aggregators.
-There’re plenty to choose from; pick ones with a voice you like and a perspective you respect.
+Find and follow blogs, podcasts, and v-blogs of thought leaders and news aggregators.
+They’re plenty to choose from; pick ones with a voice you like and a perspective you respect.
 Ironically, reading books about publishing is not the answer; things change too quickly.
 Even e-books risk being out of date by the time they reach us.

-Ask Questions: Requesting advice in a respectful way usually results in new information to consider.
+Requesting advice in a respectful way usually results in new information to consider.
 People enjoy it when we seek them out and usually offer their opinions to sincere questions.
 We honor them when we listen to what they say.
 As a writer, the key is to always be in a learning mode.
 Don’t become complacent.
 Click To Tweet

 The key is to always be in a learning mode; don’t become complacent, thinking you’ve figured out all the answers.
 Never disregard a vendor or idea as not viable.
 In a moment it could become the exact solution we seek.